 Findable Help(later renamed to Consistent Help),

-Pointer Target Spacing(later renamed Target Size (Minimum)), Redundant Entry.
+Pointer Target Spacing(later renamed Target Size (Minimum)), and Redundant Entry.

 Additional information about participation in the Accessibility Guidelines Working Group (AG WG) can be found on the Working Group home page.